 - The government should make sure that low-income women can afford birth control at family-planning clinics.

 - Insurance plans should cover prescription birth control without a copay.
-And they will, thanks to Obamacare.
+And almost all do, thanks to Obamacare.

 News & Updates